Overview

 Date: Thu, 01 Mar 2012 11:38:24 GMT

-Note: System properties (id, domain, online, lastConnect, host and port) cannot be modified.
+Note: System properties (id, domain, online, lastConnect, host and port) cannot be modified with PUT or PATCH.
+For updating the domain property, see Creating or Updating a Device.

 A device can modify its own properties if a device password has been set using the "password" device property.
 The device UUID and password are used to authenticate the request.
 Instead of the device UUID, the special keyword "self" is used in the resource path.